Skip to Content

 The chainsaw chain pitch refers to the distance between chain links.
 You can find the specified pitch in your chainsaw’s user manual.

-If that is unavailable, you can measure the distance between the chain’s three rivets – then divide it by two to find the pitch.
+If that is unavailable, you can measure the distance between the chain’s three rivets and divide it by two to find the pitch.
 Refer to this guide from Oregon University for more detailed information.

 – Importance of Drive Links

 Drive links are considered the engine of a chainsaw chain.
-The number of links is an essential factor to consider when purchasing a chainsaw chain replacement.
-Just like the pitch, this detail can be found in your user manual or counted manually on the chain.
+The number of links is essential to consider when purchasing a chainsaw chain replacement.
+Like the pitch, this detail can be found in your user manual or counted manually on the chain.

 – Chainsaw Chain Gauge

 The chainsaw chain gauge refers to the thickness of the drive links.
-The gauge plays a crucial role in choosing a replacement blade as it determines how the chain fits into the chainsaw bar.
+The gauge is crucial in choosing a replacement blade as it determines how the chain fits into the chainsaw bar.

-If not accurate, the chain may be too loose or tight – hindering the chainsaw’s operation and potentially posing a safety risk.
+If inaccurate, the chain may be too loose or tight – hindering the chainsaw’s operation and potentially posing a safety risk.

 • Avoiding Common Replacement Mistakes